TomSHudson/PhaseLink/README.md

 More details about these codes and input file formats will be added over time.
 All of the scripts take a json filename as a command line argument.
 See the example file params.json.

+### Notes on the parameter file (params.json)

+Here are the details on some of the key parameters in the parameter file (params.json):

 Contact Zachary Ross (Caltech) with any questions.